TheBevyFlock/bevy_new_2d/README.md

   <summary>Run release builds</summary>

 - Use `cargo run --profile release-native --no-default-features` to run a native release build.
-    - On Linux + Wayland, make sure to add `--features bevy/wayland` to this command.
 - Use `trunk serve --release --no-default-features` to run a web release build.

 </details>